 LET TRAVELKATZ PLAN YOUR OHIO VACATION PACKAGE

 Travelkatz will put together an Ohio Vacation Package custom tailored just for you.
 We handle all aspects of your trip so you can sit back, relax and enjoy.
-We provide two options for every state in the USA consisting of the state capital and the Natural Wonder.
+We provide three options for every state in the USA.
 If you have any questions or concerns please don’t hesitate in contacting us.

 Alcohol has played some small role in several of the stories so far, and Columbus is no exception.
 Almost called Ohio City, Columbus was, of course, named after Christopher Columbus.
 The name was suggested by General Joseph Foos, a state legislator and local tavern owner who, according to legend, got his fellow legislators drunk at his tavern in order to sway their vote toward Columbus.
 The Ohio General Assembly officially named the town Columbus on February 20, 1812.